Adile Sultan (daughter of Şehzade Selaheddin): Philanthropy

 In about 1911 the Kadıköy (Osmanlı) Fukaraperver Cemiyeti Hanımlar Şubesi was established under the patronage of Adile Sultan.
 It provided food, medicines and clothes to orphans, widows and old and disabled women.
 It also provided clothing for the children of two schools and gave a breakfast consisting of a bowl of soup and a slice of bread to more than a hundred persons every day.
 She was also the patron of the Müdafaa-i Milliye Cemiyeti Kadıköy (Merkezi) Hanımlar şubesi (Women's Branch of the (Central) Kadıköy National Defense Organization).

 Life in exile

-At the exile of the imperial family in March 1924, she and her daughter settled in France, taking up residence in the Mediterranean city of Nice.
+Upon the exile of the imperial family in March 1924, she and her daughter settled in France, taking up residence in the Mediterranean city of Nice.
 In 1931, her daughter married Moazzam Jah, younger son of Mir Osman Ali Khan, Nizam of Hyderabad, after which she traveled to India with her to help her settle in.
 Niloufer divorced Moazzam in 1952, returned to France and shared a flat with Adile in Paris.

 Death

-Adile died on 6 December 1973 in Paris, France, and was buried in Bobigny cemetery.
+Adile died on 6 December 1973 in Paris, and was buried in Bobigny cemetery.